mathigon/textbooks/polygons-and-polyhedra/content.md

 ::: column.grow
-And seven or more triangles at every vertex also don’t produce new polyhedra: there is not enough space around a vertex, for that many triangles.
+And seven or more triangles at every vertex also don’t produce new polyhedra: there is not enough space around a vertex, to fit that many triangles.
 :::

+This means we’ve found [[three]] Platonic solids consisting of triangles.
+Let’s move on to the next regular polygon: squares.

 ---

-This means we've found three Platonic solids consisting of triangles.
-Let's move on to the next regular polygon: squares.
+> id: platonic-cube

 ::: column(width=120 parent="padded-thin")